Wireless First: The Next Indoor Evolution for Wi-Fi and Cellular (LTE/5G) in Enterprise

 Interested?
 If yes, read on.

-We have been posting about the evolving applications and enterprise communications landscape and have been building a foundation for sharing the concept of “universal wireless”.
+We have been posting about the evolving applications and enterprise communications landscape and have been building a foundation for sharing the concept of “wireless first”.

-These past posts shed some light on this idea of universal wireless:
+These past posts shed some light on this idea of a wireless first design: